Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 A woman wearing virtual reality goggles

-The DiploAI application on the homepage serves as your gateway to the wealth of knowledge and insights developed by Diplo over decades of research, teaching, and policy work.
+The DiploAI assistant on the homepage serves as your gateway to the wealth of knowledge and insights by Diplo over decades of research, teaching, and policy work.
 Whether you’re looking for answers, inspiration, or a deeper understanding of complex topics, this rich ecosystem of ideas is just a click away.
 Start a conversation with Diplo’s AI assistant and dive deeper into hundreds of policy issues covered by Diplo.

 File, Text, Webpage